ganbarodigital/php-the-missing-bits/docs/index.md

 ## Goals

 _PHP: The Missing Bits_'s purpose is to provide a home for all the single functions that we find ourselves duplicating in different libraries.
-These are small functions that aren't worth putting into their own packages.
+These are small functions that aren't worth putting into their own packages, and which make sense as a collection like this.

 ## Design Constraints